xfiveco/generator-chisel/generators/wp/templates/chisel-starter-theme/README.md

-<%= name %> theme for WordPress based on Timber library.
+wp theme for WordPress based on Timber library.

 All files directly under templates/ should extend some layout defined in layouts/ directory.